 Layout these items in a story board or flow chart that you can later share with your engineering and design teams as you introduce them to your idea for your MVP.

-Check out this article on some of the best wireframing tools for UX and Product professionals.
+On that note, here's a list of the best wireframing tools for UX and Product professionals.

 Phase 3: Design